probstit/exceptional.js/README.md

 }
 ```
 The code above is the generic structure of an exception.
-It contains information about the namespace (more on this further down), the code that uniquely identifies the error and a payload that can the anyting.
+It contains information about the namespace (more on this further down), the code that uniquely identifies the error and a payload that can be anyting.

 The library makes use of custom error objects that extend the Node.JS Error object.